1. Home

 Add Landing Page menu

-Landing Pages tab
+Landing Page Setup tab

 1. Click the Settings link associated with your Landing Page if you want to edit the Name, URL Slug, Thumbnail Image, Page Title, Page Description and Visibility.
 If you plan to share this experience with anyone, you must set the Visibility to Public.
 The following popup appears.